 Decide how the POS and terminal connect, and how the terminal reaches the internet:

-| Topology | How it works | Use it when |
+| Topology | USB Mode | Internet connection | How it works |

-| Network only (Wi-Fi, RJ45) | The terminal is assigned an IP by your network; the ECR, on the same network, reaches it at that address. | The terminal and POS share a LAN. |
+| Network only | n/a | RJ45, Wi-fi | The terminal is assigned an IP by your network; the POS, on the same network, reaches it at that address. |

 Tip